jillusc/Forum20_React/README.md

 ## Features

 This is an application where visitors can explore 20th century artworks and enrich their knowledge of this vast, diverse and culturally significant era.
 Members can view contributions from others and create their own posts, sharing their favourite images and showcasing their favourite artists.
 An option to control post visibility is offered.
-A search bar enables the fetching of customised content.
+A search bar enables the fetching of customised content, and posts can be bookmarked.
 Additionally, users can engage with the forum20 community by submitting comments on posts and starting or joining a conversation.
 Further features that enhance social interaction are the ability to easily 'like' a post, and to connect with other members by clicking a 'follow' button.
 Members' profile pages contain pertinent information including an optional bio.

  - User Registration and Authentication: users can sign up, log in and out and manage their profiles securely.
  - CRUD Functionality: registered users have the freedom to create, read, update and delete all of their individual contributions to the platform.